killergerbah/asbplayer/README.md

 - Install the Chrome [extension](https://github.com/killergerbah/asbplayer/releases/latest).
 - Drag-and-drop a subtitle file into the video element you want to sync.
 - Or, load a subtitle file into asbplayer and use the camera button in the bottom right.
-- It is recommended to use an extension keyboard shortcut (`Ctrl+Alt+X` by default) to mine subtitles since that will include audio/screenshots.
+- It is recommended to use an extension keyboard shortcut (`Ctrl+Shift+X` by default) to mine subtitles since that will include audio/screenshots.

 ### Anki
 - Synchronous workflow: